The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-The {\bf Belarusian} folk sky is compiled by a local ethnoastronomer~\cite{avilin2008astronyms} from sources in the 19th and 20th centuries, with added material collected 2004--2007.
+The {\bf Belarusian} folk sky is compiled by a local ethnoastronomer~\cite{avilin2008astronyms} from sources in the 19th to 21st centuries.
 Most lines are a subset of the IAU constellations, with different names and meanings.
 The {\bf Romanian} sky is the result of an early study (1896) by a local mathematician and teacher~\cite{otescu1907}, who sent copies of a sky map to teachers throughout Romania, requesting them to ask the oldest peasants about their beliefs about constellations.
-In 39 of the papers returned, there were new accounts of constellations of mixed origins (agrarian, religious, or linked to historical events); this makes the collection unique in depth among the few documented astromythologies of Europe. {\bf Macedonian} ethnoastronomical research began in 1982, with 140 villages visited for surveys.
+In 39 of the papers returned, there were new accounts of constellations; this makes the collection unique in depth among the few documented astromythologies of Europe. {\bf Macedonian} ethnoastronomical research began in 1982, with 140 villages visited for surveys.
 Given the symbolism of the constellations, the roots of this sky culture are likely in early agricultural communities of the Neolithic in the Balkans~\cite{cenev2008macedonian}.
 The {\bf Sardinian} data is the result of unpublished research by locals~\cite{Stellarium}.
-Only four constellation shapes are identified well across {\bf Russian}-speaking republics from the early 20th century onwards; the collectors of Russian folklore were not familiar with the sky, so their polls were focused on the most famous of the constellations, leading to poor ethnographic records~\cite{svjatskij2007astronomija}.
+Only four constellation shapes are identified well across {\bf Russian}-speaking republics from the early 20th century onwards; the collectors of Russian folklore were not familiar with the sky, leading to poor ethnographic records~\cite{svjatskij2007astronomija}.

-While not geographically Western, the present {\bf Mongolian} constellations are inspired by the Western ones (although the Mongolian mythology has its own identity~\cite{Stellarium}, and earlier cultures may have been influenced by the Chinese).
+The present {\bf Mongolian} constellations are of Western influence (although the Mongolian mythology has its own identity~\cite{Stellarium}, and earlier cultures may have been influenced by the Chinese).
 Knowledge transmission in this culture remains essentially oral; this data was collected in 2014 from field work.

-All these folk cultures had oral traditions, an agrarian iconography, and partial influence from the IAU constellations.
+All these folk cultures had oral traditions, a mostly agrarian iconography, and influence from the IAU constellations.

 {\bf Norse} (particularly Icelandic) astronomy may have been well developed for navigation and time-keeping, but little has been preserved.
 Greek and Latin names for constellations supplanted local ones in the medieval period, and continental influence is likely.
 The only old sources are literary: the Eddas (from 13th century Iceland), and a compilation of timetelling verse~\cite{kaalund1908alfraedhi} give Norse interpretations to parts of modern constellations.
 The {\bf Sami} sky culture may be very old, but written records for this oral tradition of reindeer herders exist only since the 19th century~\cite{Lundmark1982bmn}.
 There are few constellations, all connected to Sarva the Elk.
 The Sami sky culture doesn't resemble the Western, and there is no documented influence.